Monday, January 23, 2017

 I’ve written memos and held meetings with these and other administrators in which I have attempted to explain the embarrassment of a university faculty being so egregiously unqualified, uncredentialed, untrained, and unaccomplished in doing the job they are doing, but I can’t say I’ve reached any of them.
 In fact, all I’ve gotten for my trouble was a formal written reprimand from my Dean telling me that I should not have said what I had said and years of pay hits from my Chairman.
 It’s the Boston University way.
 It’s not about the education, it's about the money.

-Posted by Ray Carney raycarney1(at)gmaildotcom tenured Prof. of Film and American Studies at 11:34 AM
+Posted by Ray Carney raycarney1(at)gmaildotcom tenured Prof. (Film and American Studies) at 9:30 AM